radiantlogicinc/iddm-lite/documentation/IDDM_MEMORY.md

 All memory settings are controlled via environment variables configured in the `.env` file.
 All the variables represent an amount of memory in Megabytes.
 The next few sections explain which components each variable controls.

+The memory settings pre-configured in this repository represent best-guess values.
+Without actual testing of this use case, that is the best that can be done.
+Adjustments in the future may become necessary.

 ## FID - Primary Application Memory

 The FID container is the primary application of IDDM Lite.
 The memory limit for the whole container is controlled by the `FID_CONTAINER_MAX_MEMORY_MB`.
 However, FID is composed of three separate processes inside of the container, each one needs its own memory cap.
 These are: